NLCaceres/mlb-team-schedule/README.md

 it's pretty rare you check any other team but your favorite, in my case the Dodgers.
 Personally, though the MLB schedule pages are decent, I've found that the site can be pretty slow, will often stop mid-load, and generally, the list of promotions is not displayed in the prettiest or most logical fashion.
 After noticing that the site was actually calling out to an open stats API, I knew exactly what I'd like to do, make my own version of it!
-Thankfully, there's a python wrapper on github ([MLB-StatsAPI](https://github.com/toddrob99/MLB-StatsAPI)) that does a great job of explaining how the API endpoints work.
+Thankfully, there's a Python wrapper on github ([MLB-StatsAPI](https://github.com/toddrob99/MLB-StatsAPI)) that does a great job of explaining how the API endpoints work.
 Using it as my guide, I did my best to craft parsing functions and endpoints that would give me exactly what I needed and nothing else.
 Once the Flask backend was mostly structured and laid out, I set myself on learning Svelte for the frontend, which I'd say was quite the success.

 Svelte is an amazing up-and-coming front-end framework that really delivers on the oh-so-common promise of 'It just works.'
 Though I did find a few quirks such as the handling of API calls and reactivity updates a bit odd compared to my other favorite, Vue, it was absolutely nothing that couldn't be solved with a few well placed debuggers and console.log, of course.
 Like any front-end framework, a solid understanding of its lifecycle and tools fixes all problems, and once
 I felt comfortable, Svelte didn't just deliver on a simple setup, but on a speedy development process.
 Putting together the Calendar component was a breeze as any sub-components or parent components fell right into place without the common React problem of messy and never-ending component files.
 Additionally, thanks to Svelte's special components and bindings like 'svelte:window' & 'on:customEvent', it's pretty easy to avoid complicated prop drilling or event messaging.
 While I did find myself yearning for helpers like Vue-Router, thanks to development on Sveltekit, Svelte, itself, will only continue to grow.
 In meantime, I can imagine updating this project for coming baseball seasons to use Svelte's already excellent store system as a nifty built-in Redux/Vuex replacement.

 This project felt like exactly the injection of fun that I think any developer can use every once and a while, an absolute passion project to get the creative juices flowing.
 As with any project, though, every time you reach the expected finish line, you can't help but think of just one more awesome feature to add, and that is exactly where I stand today.
 In the future, I hope not only to add in Svelte's store state feature to the front-end, but I hope to continue to improve the backend, making it more flexible and simple to handle any team that someone who cloned this repo could want.
 Consequently, I'd also love to create several global.css files that can be swapped in as a particular team's theme without a single thought, beautifully matching team colors and logos to every component.
 Until then, I'm quite proud of this little Dodger schedule app.

 For anyone who finds it, hopefully it helps you as much as it has helped me, and let me know what you think I should add, thanks!

 ## Recent Changes
-- Updated to Flask 3.0
+- Updated to Python 3.12 and Flask 3.0
   - Also update to Flask-SQLAlchemy 3.1 to improve `models` classes typing, SQL Schema, and SQLAlchemy queries
 - Continued Code Splitting via Python Packaging + Flask's Blueprint pattern
   - Split `app.py` into a `create_app()` oriented `__init__.py` file, allowing `app.py` to do the final configuration before launching